skornweiss/covid_protocols_rtd/docs/index.md

         i.
 Reports from Wuhan and Italy indicate that some patients
             > develop very thick secretions causing dangerous mucus
             > plugging.
 However, nebulizers and airway clearance
-            > techniques may aerosolize secretions
+            > techniques may aerosolize secretions.

         ii.
 Airway clearance should be used only in **selected
             > ventilated patients (closed circuit)** with extremely
             > thick secretions to avoid mucus plugging that would
-            > require bronchoscopy
+            > require bronchoscopy.

-    b.  **For thinning secretions (in ventilated patients only):**
+    b.  **For thinning secretions:**

         i.
-Nebulized treatment options:
+Nebulized treatment options **in ventilated patients only,
+            > on strict airborne precautions in negative pressure
+            > room:**

             1. Nebulized hypertonic (3-7%) saline once daily